r-powar/DropTokenGame/README.md

 1. If the board is full, the app must tell the user the game is a draw and let the player play again.

 We're going to ask about how you architected the code, so think about ways this game could be extended in the future.

+## Submission Instructions
+Please send us the code by midnight the day prior to the interview to give us time to review it before the interview.

+To submit the source code, the easiest way is to share a private Github or BitBucket repository with us (we will send you the appropriate usernames).
+Alternatively, we can accept compressed tarballs or zip archives.
+We cannot accept those over email, though, so we recommend a file sharing service like Google Drive, Dropbox, or similar.